fish-shell/fish-shell/doc_src/language.rst

 .. describe:: Color variables

-   A number of variable starting with the prefixes ``fish_color`` and ``fish_pager_color``.
+   A number of variable starting with the prefixes ``ghoti_color`` and ``ghoti_pager_color``.
 See :ref:`Variables for changing highlighting colors <variables-color>` for more information.

-.. envvar:: fish_term24bit
+.. envvar:: ghoti_term24bit

-   If this is set to 1, fish will assume the terminal understands 24-bit RGB color sequences, and won't translate them to the 256 or 16 color palette.
+   If this is set to 1, ghoti will assume the terminal understands 24-bit RGB color sequences, and won't translate them to the 256 or 16 color palette.
    This is often detected automatically.

-.. envvar:: fish_term256
+.. envvar:: ghoti_term256

-   If this is set to 1, fish will assume the terminal understands 256 colors, and won't translate matching colors down to the 16 color palette.
+   If this is set to 1, ghoti will assume the terminal understands 256 colors, and won't translate matching colors down to the 16 color palette.
    This is usually autodetected.

-.. envvar:: fish_ambiguous_width
+.. envvar:: ghoti_ambiguous_width

    controls the computed width of ambiguous-width characters.
 This should be set to 1 if your terminal renders these characters as single-width (typical), or 2 if double-width.

-.. envvar:: fish_emoji_width
+.. envvar:: ghoti_emoji_width

-   controls whether fish assumes emoji render as 2 cells or 1 cell wide.
+   controls whether ghoti assumes emoji render as 2 cells or 1 cell wide.
 This is necessary because the correct value changed from 1 to 2 in Unicode 9, and some terminals may not be aware.
 Set this if you see graphical glitching related to emoji (or other "special" characters).
 It should usually be auto-detected.

-.. envvar:: fish_autosuggestion_enabled
+.. envvar:: ghoti_autosuggestion_enabled

    controls if :ref:`autosuggestions` are enabled.
 Set it to 0 to disable, anything else to enable.
 By default they are on.

-.. envvar:: fish_handle_reflow
+.. envvar:: ghoti_handle_reflow

-   determines whether fish should try to repaint the commandline when the terminal resizes.
+   determines whether ghoti should try to repaint the commandline when the terminal resizes.
 In terminals that reflow text this should be disabled.
 Set it to 1 to enable, anything else to disable.

-.. envvar:: fish_key_bindings
+.. envvar:: ghoti_key_bindings

    the name of the function that sets up the keyboard shortcuts for the :ref:`command-line editor <editor>`.

-.. envvar:: fish_escape_delay_ms
+.. envvar:: ghoti_escape_delay_ms

-   sets how long fish waits for another key after seeing an escape, to distinguish pressing the escape key from the start of an escape sequence.
+   sets how long ghoti waits for another key after seeing an escape, to distinguish pressing the escape key from the start of an escape sequence.
 The default is 30ms.
 Increasing it increases the latency but allows pressing escape instead of alt for alt+character bindings.
 For more information, see :ref:`the chapter in the bind documentation <cmd-bind-escape>`.

-.. envvar:: fish_complete_path
+.. envvar:: ghoti_complete_path

-   determines where fish looks for completion.
-When trying to complete for a command, fish looks for files in the directories in this variable.
+   determines where ghoti looks for completion.
+When trying to complete for a command, ghoti looks for files in the directories in this variable.

-.. envvar:: fish_cursor_selection_mode
+.. envvar:: ghoti_cursor_selection_mode

     controls whether the selection is inclusive or exclusive of the character under the cursor (see :ref:`Copy and Paste <killring>`).

-.. envvar:: fish_function_path
+.. envvar:: ghoti_function_path

-   determines where fish looks for functions.
-When fish :ref:`autoloads <syntax-function-autoloading>` a function, it will look for files in these directories.
+   determines where ghoti looks for functions.
+When ghoti :ref:`autoloads <syntax-function-autoloading>` a function, it will look for files in these directories.

-.. envvar:: fish_greeting
+.. envvar:: ghoti_greeting

    the greeting message printed on startup.
 This is printed by a function of the same name that can be overridden for more complicated changes (see :doc:`funced <cmds/funced>`)

-.. envvar:: fish_history
+.. envvar:: ghoti_history

    the current history session name.
-If set, all subsequent commands within an interactive fish session will be logged to a separate file identified by the value of the variable.
-If unset, the default session name "fish" is used.
+If set, all subsequent commands within an interactive ghoti session will be logged to a separate file identified by the value of the variable.
+If unset, the default session name "ghoti" is used.
 If set to an empty string, history is not saved to disk (but is still available within the interactive session).

-.. envvar:: fish_trace
+.. envvar:: ghoti_trace

-   if set and not empty, will cause fish to print commands before they execute, similar to ``set -x`` in bash.
-The trace is printed to the path given by the `--debug-output` option to fish or the :envvar:`FISH_DEBUG_OUTPUT` variable.
+   if set and not empty, will cause ghoti to print commands before they execute, similar to ``set -x`` in bash.
+The trace is printed to the path given by the `--debug-output` option to ghoti or the :envvar:`FISH_DEBUG_OUTPUT` variable.
 It goes to stderr by default.

 .. envvar:: FISH_DEBUG

-   Controls which debug categories :command:`fish` enables for output, analogous to the ``--debug`` option.
+   Controls which debug categories :command:`ghoti` enables for output, analogous to the ``--debug`` option.

 .. envvar:: FISH_DEBUG_OUTPUT

    Specifies a file to direct debug output to.

-.. envvar:: fish_user_paths
+.. envvar:: ghoti_user_paths

    a list of directories that are prepended to :envvar:`PATH`.
 This can be a universal variable.